Halo Original Soundtrack: Background

 As audio director for Bungie, Martin O'Donnell was tasked with writing the music for Halo: Combat Evolved.
 He had scored previous Bungie projects, including Myth: The Fallen Lords, while working for his audio company, TotalAudio, along with Michael Salvatori.
 O'Donnell stated that he approached the project "with fear and trepidation" and that his main influences were music he liked—"a little Samuel Barber meets Giorgio Moroder".
 Bungie director of cinematics Joseph Staten told O'Donnell that "the music should give a feeling of importance, weight, and sense of the 'ancient' to the visuals of Halo".

 O'Donnell's first piece of music, "Halo", which would become "the signature theme for Halo", was written and recorded in three days.
 O'Donnell convinced Alex Seropian to allow him to produce an original piece of music for the game's 1999 Macworld Conference & Expo demonstration.
-He drew inspiration for the theme from The Beatles' "Yesterday".
+He drew inspiration for the theme from the Beatles' "Yesterday".
 O'Donnell recruited Salvatori and three other colleagues with whom he had recorded jingles—Robert Bowker, Jeffrey Morrow, and Rob Trow—to produce the "chanting monks" that open the piece.
-Originally, he had intended the Qawwali accents to be sung by one of the professionals, but after singing an example of what he wanted, the others suggested using O'Donnell's own rendition instead.
+Originally, he had intended the Qawwali accents to be sung by one of the professionals, but after singing an example of what he wanted, the others suggested using O'Donnell's rendition instead.
 The theme premiered at the 1999 Macworld Conference & Expo.

 The remaining themes were written, recorded, and produced throughout 2001.
 The music was written with a variety of equipment, including "keyboards, synths, and samplers as well as digital recording equipment were controlled by computers".
-In addition, MIDI devices such as the Roland XV-5080 and EM-U Proteus 2000 were most prominently used to create the games soundtrack.
+In addition, MIDI devices such as the Roland XV-5080 and EM-U Proteus 2000 were most prominently used to create the game's soundtrack.
 Live instrumentations by members of the Chicago Symphony and Chicago Lyric Opera Orchestra were added where needed.
 The soundtrack features a wide range of sounds O'Donnell described as "Gregorian chant, string orchestra, percussion and just a bit of a 'Qawwali voice'".
-Working closely with level designers, O'Donnell divided the music "into chunks".
-Based on these "chunks", "[Halo's] audio engine could play [the music] back dynamically based on the player's actions".
+Working closely with level designers, O'Donnell divided the music into "chunks", which could be played back dynamically by the audio engine depending on the player's actions.
 For the soundtrack release, O'Donnell rearranged the music featured in the game in order to make listening to the soundtrack "more enjoyable".

 Bungie had previously released soundtracks for their games due to fan request, but Microsoft was hesitant to commit to producing a soundtrack for Halo; at the time most video games did not get a commercial soundtrack release.
 The publisher finally relented after pressure from O'Donnell and the outside solicitation of musician Nile Rodgers.